 Intel® Identity Protection Technology (Intel® IPT)1 is a suite of authentication and online access technologies designed to offer web properties, users, and enterprises with stronger, hardware-based security embedded into Intel’s platforms for better ease of use, while offering a lower cost compared with traditional hardware or SMS authentication.
-Intel® IPT includes a multifactor authentication framework to allow consumers to easily login to their cloud based accounts and enterprises to easily manage different methods of authentication, two-factor authentication with dynamic one-time password (OTP) tokens, display protection PIN entry protection with protected transaction display (PTD), hardware protected certificates with public key infrastructure (PKI).
+Intel® IPT includes Intel® Authenticate Technology and Protected transaction display (PTD).

-Intel® IPT with MFA is a connected framework that provides the fundamental building blocks for an end-to-end, policy-based identity and access management solution that integrates well within an IT infrastructure.
+Intel® Authenticate Technology is a connected framework that provides the fundamental building blocks for an end-to-end, policy-based identity and access management solution that integrates well within an IT infrastructure.
 It will give IT more flexibility to specify the combination of hardened authentication factors used for various enterprise applications.

 A firmware-based MFA engine in the client enforces policies delivered from IT.
 This framework allows stronger authentication than just between the user and the platform.
 It now authenticates the user, platform, and the network to each other.

-Intel® IPT with PTD can display information to the user and receive input from the user using the embedded security processor.
-Information displayed (e.g., PIN pad, virtual keyboard, or CAPTCHA) using PTD is designed to only be visible to a user physically present in front of the device.
-Users can provide input by clicking the buttons on such a PIN pad, keyboard, or other widget.
-Therefore, in addition to protecting user inputs, meaningful user interaction with such information helps indicate user presence.
-Intel® IPT with PTD is available on all PCs using 3rd generation or later Intel® Core™ processor and select Intel® Atom™ processor tablets.
+Intel® Identity Protection Technology (Intel® IPT)2 with Protected transaction display (PTD) can display information to the user and receive input from the user using a separate embedded processor.
+Information displayed (such as PIN pad or CAPTCHA) using PTD is designed to only be visible to a user physically present in front of the device.
+Therefore, meaningful user interaction with such information helps indicate user presence.

 Intel® technologies' features and benefits depend on system configuration and may require enabled hardware, software or service activation.
 Performance varies depending on system configuration.
-No computer system can be absolutely secure.
+No product or component can be absolutely secure.
 Check with your system manufacturer or retailer or learn more at https://www.intel.co.uk.